 Geography Curriculum Overview

 At Thornton Primary School we strive to create a geography Curriculum which we believe helps to provoke and provide answers to questions about the natural and human aspects of the world through opportunities to question, investigate and debate important geographical issues which will impact the immediate locality, nearby regions and the wider world.

-Our geography curriculum enables children to develop knowledge and skills that are transferable to other curriculum areas such as maths and science.
+Our geography curriculum enables children to develop knowledge and skills that are transferable to other curriculum areas such as maths, science and R.E.
 Children are given the opportunity to conduct fieldwork both on site and in the local community, which allows them to utilise key mathematical skills such as measuring and collecting and analysing data etc. Subject specific vocabulary is taught explicitly and referred to throughout the units to ensure children have the cultural capital to discuss key geographical concepts amongst their peers.
-Children continually immerse themselves in high quality texts linked to the geography curriculum to further embed their knowledge.
+Children continually immerse themselves in high quality texts linked to the geography curriculum to further embed their knowledge and understanding.

 To help with our implementation of the geography curriculum we have a variety of resources available to all teachers, including:

 We support our SEND children by pre-teaching subject specific vocabulary where appropriate and scaffolding learning i.e., using word banks, templates, visual resources etc We are lucky to be able to use our Forest School to further embed and consolidate learning for our SEND learners particularly with regards to mapping and fieldwork opportunities.